cloudmesh/technologies/chapters/tech/google-flumejava.md

 :o: flumeJava-parallel-pipelines is missing

+:o: WHy are you not using the many refernces on flume in refernces.bib?

 FlumeJava is a Java library that is built based on the concepts of MapReduce to simplify the development, testing, and execution of dataparallel pipelines [@flumeJava-parallel-pipelines].